ty-everett/ts-sdk/docs/tutorials/first-transaction-low-level.md

 The transaction we created in the previous step doesn't have any inputs, so it can't be broadcast to the network.
 It serves as a conceptual introduction to transaction structure.

-In the next tutorial, "[Working with Testnet Transactions](./testnet-transactions.md)", you'll learn how to:
+In the next tutorial, "[Working with Testnet Transactions (Low-Level)](./testnet-transactions-low-level.md)", you'll learn how to:

 1. Create a wallet specifically for the BSV testnet
 2. Obtain free testnet coins from a faucet